19 rue de la Chapelle

 - Positioned Naval Group in marine renewable energies: This business represented 17% of the company’s total media coverage in 2013 vs. 3% in 2010.

 - Developed internal communications (vision, strategy, values) to foster cultural and operational change.

-- 37 positions gained in the Universum/Le Monde ranking of most attractive French employer brands.
+- Implemented a program that allowed the Company to gain 37 positions in the Universum ranking of most attractive French employer brands.

 - EXCOM member, direct reporting to two successive Chairmen & CEOs (Jean-Marie Poimboeuf and Patrick Boissier).

 Professional & consumer software and services, consumer devices.

 - Turned Microsoft’s image around in France – the worst in the world at the time.
 Microsoft’s image gained 15 percentage points in France over 2006 among both government elites and IT professionals.

 - Led digital marketing: Doubling of the website’s traffic and 33% increase of the average click through rate.

 - Ran the B2B and B2C launches of Windows Vista and Office 2007.